tbaratta/Fantasy_Football_Web/README.md

 ## 🤖 Introduction <a name="introduction"></a>

-Summize is a web application that transforms lengthy articles to a short and concise summary using artificial intelligence.
+Summize is a web application that transforms lengthy articles into a short and concise summary using artificial intelligence.

 This project was made with the help of [Javascriptmastery](https://www.youtube.com/@javascriptmastery) on Youtube.